 These Elements Are Best Presented In Bullet Point Form Or List; so that it's easier to read.
 Some people would skip flowing text and just jump to the Bullet Points; where it's stating what the product is all about.

+Let's Take a Random Product and List Out The Features As An Example.
+For this one, let's go for a Designing Software Program:

+This Program Allows You To:

 Create Multiple Layers